 As soon as my foot hits the red sidewalk leading into Seaside, I hear Brandy.
-“Dels!” she calls as she leaps from a picnic table.
-The place already reeks like sunscreen and burning charcoal, even though it’s barely nine o’clock.
+“Dels!” she yells as she leaps from a picnic table.
+The place already smells like sunscreen and burning charcoal, even though it’s barely nine o’clock.
 Summer has officially arrived.

 I race across the grass, and we hug and jump around.
 “Oh my gosh!
 How are you?” she asks.
 “I’m soooo happy to see you.”
 Then she steps back.
 “Wow, Dels.
 You got tall this year.”

 “I did?”
 And then I notice that Brandy looks much older than me, with makeup, a purse, and the kinds of clothes you buy in little stores instead of big ones.
 I feel a little funny about my faded Boston Marathon T-shirt even though it was the greatest tag sale find of the summer last year.
 But Brandy is smiling, and I am happy to see her.